Your Carrier Matters

 When deciding whether to go with UPS, here are some other features to look at:

-• Use UPS Ground for Reliable Delivery: UPS Ground is a go-to option for cost-effective and reliable shipping.
-Especially, for non-urgent orders that require consistent delivery times.
+• Use UPS Ground for Reliable Delivery: UPS Ground is a cost-effective and reliable shipping option, especially for non-urgent orders that require consistent delivery times.

 • Consider UPS Express Services: For expedited shipments, UPS offers reliable express services like UPS Next Day Air and UPS 2nd Day Air.

-To summarize, the main advantages of using UPS include its timeliness in delivery, its advanced tracking features, and its multiple pickup options.
-However, some of its problems mainly have to do with higher prices and fees on top of original costs.
+To summarize, the main advantages of using UPS include its delivery timeliness, advanced tracking features, and multiple pickup options.
+However, some of its problems mainly involve higher prices and fees than the original costs.
 Some of the best UPS features to consider include UPS Ground and UPS Express.
 You can read more about UPS vs. USPS in our blog.

 Let’s move on to the final carrier.